 Lower Duwamish Waterway Superfund Site - The Lower Duwamish Waterway (LDW) is a federal Superfund site under the Comprehensive Environmental Response, Compensation, and Liability Act (CERCLA).
 The Lower Duwamish Waterway Group (LDWG), consisting of the Port, the City of Seattle, King County and Boeing has completed a Remedial Investigation and Feasibility Study (RI/FS) of the LDW under order with the Environmental Protection Agency (EPA) and the state Department of Ecology (Ecology).
 In November 2014, after seeking concurrence from Ecology, EPA issued the Record of Decision for the LDW Site.
-Also in 2014, as part of the ongoing studies, LDWG initiated a Fisher Study to determine who is using the river for fishing and to aid EPA in development of appropriate institutional controls during and after cleanup.
-This work was completed in 2016.
-LDWG also began a carbon amendment pilot study at the end of 2014, which is anticipated to be completed in 2020 and in 2016 began performing pre-design activities including a baseline monitoring program and a waterway user study.
-LDWG began pre-design work in 2017, which will be completed in early 2019.
+LDWG also began a carbon amendment pilot study at the end of 2014, which is anticipated to be completed in 2020.
+In 2016, LDWG completed a Fisher Study identifying who is using the river for fishing in order to aid EPA in development of appropriate institutional controls during and after cleanup.
+LDWG also began performing pre-design activities in 2016, including a baseline monitoring program and a waterway user study.
+The pre-design work will be completed in 2020.
 The LDWG parties signed an order amendment in 2018 to begin cleanup design work of the upper third of the river.
-The joint procurement process for the design consultant has begun and is expected to be complete in January 2019 when the design work will begin.
-Design of the upper third is expected to be complete in 3-4 years.
-The Port shares costs with the other LDWG parties for the current work being performed on this site.
+The design work began in mid-2019 and is expected to be complete in 3-4 years.
+The Port shares costs with the other LDWG parties on a preliminary basis for the current work being performed on this site.
 In addition to the in-water investigations, the Port is monitoring, tracking and working on source control aimed at reducing recontamination after the in-water cleanup is performed.
 The Department of Ecology is the lead agency for source control work.